What To Do With Rotten Eggs – All You Need To Know

 Smell Test

 Conducting a sniff test on your eggs is one of the oldest yet simple and reliable methods of checking whether your eggs are fresh or not.
-Spoilt eggs produce a foul smell, whether cooked or raw.
+Spoiled eggs produce a foul smell, whether cooked or raw.
 If you cannot detect any smell with the shell still on, you may crack the egg and put it on a clean bowl or plate then smell it.
 If you notice any bad odor, you can toss the egg away and use hot, soapy water to clean the plate or bowl before you can use it again.

 After conducting the sniff test and detecting no bad smell, you can eat the egg, since it shows that the egg is still safe.